-1. All care givers are expected to close examination doors when patients are brought to examination rooms unless the health care professional and/or patient’s safety is an issue.
+- All care givers close examination doors when patients are brought to examination rooms unless the health care professional and/or patient’s safety is an issue.

-3. Privacy drapes should be drawn so the patient cannot be viewed by people passing by, should the door be opened momentarily.
+- Privacy drapes are drawn so the patient cannot be viewed by people passing by, should the door be opened momentarily.

-5. No health information pertaining to the patient may be released without a signed written consent form, except when required by law (see Authorization to Release or Obtain PHI, Section 12-17).
+- Health information pertaining to the patient may not be released without a signed written consent form, except when required by law.

-6. Any paper work containing Protected Health Information (PHI) will be shredded in the SHC shredder.
-Do not discard in regular trash bins.
+- Any paper work containing Protected Health Information (PHI)is shredded in the SHC shredder and not discarded in the regular trash bin.

 Only authorized staff and designated Student Health Center professionals shall be allowed in the patient care areas.
 Visitors of the patient may be allowed in the patient care areas, at the discretion of the medical provider and with the consent of the patient.